 It’s important to build agility into your strategic thinking and to create a roadmap for incorporating new technologies into your supply chain operations.

 A good first step toward achieving agility is developing the ability to rapidly sense and respond to supply chain disruptions.

-In this episode of The Patient-Driven Supply Network podcast, McKinsey & Company Senior Expert Robert Cantow explains why optimizing patient outcomes requires much more than just an ERP system.
+In this episode of The Agile Supply Chain Podcast, McKinsey & Company Senior Expert Robert Cantow explains why optimizing patient outcomes requires much more than just an ERP system.
 He also explains why it’s important to develop a technology road map and what you can do to avoid the dangers of “pilot purgatory.”

-TraceLink's Roddy Martin talks with McKinsey & Company Senior Expert Robert Cantow about how to build agility into your strategic thinking and why ERP is no longer enough in this episode of the "Patient‑Driven Supply Network" podcast.
+TraceLink's Roddy Martin talks with McKinsey & Company Senior Expert Robert Cantow about how to build agility into your strategic thinking and why ERP is no longer enough in this episode of The Agile Supply Chain Podcast.

 Roddy Martin: Welcome to Bob Cantow.
 Bob, I'm so pleased to have you on TraceLink's supply chain thought leadership series.
 Our goal is to interview people and respected leaders I've worked with over the last 20 years and who have something very pertinent to say about supply chain.